DeveloppeurPascal/AboutDialog-Delphi-Component/README.md

 If you are interested in components creation or behind the code for TOlfAboutDialog, look at [Developpeur Pascal blog](https://developpeur-pascal.fr/boite-de-dialogue-a-propos-de.html).

+## Talks and conferences

+### Twitch

+Follow my development streams of software, video games, mobile applications and websites on [my Twitch channel](https://www.twitch.tv/patrickpremartin) or as replays on [Serial Streameur](https://serialstreameur.fr/boite-de-dialogue-a-propos-composant-delphi-vcl-et-fmx.html) mostly in French.

 ## Contents of the project

 In the /packages folder you will find the sources of the packages to compile and install to use the TOlfAboutDialog components in your VCL or FireMonkey projects.